decredcommunity/events/reports/20190726-cointime-summit-2019.md

 International blockchain week - the biggest event about blockchain in China - is coming.
 Dcr team in China should go.

 There were too many people but I could not talk to all of them.
 I had 1 hour in break time to make contacts.

-Postcard, Trifold, Sticker, each was given out 35 copies.

 * Host our own conference.